Uploaded image for project: 'JDK'

 As described in JEP 452, a KEM consists of three functions:

-For the first function, we will implement a KeyPairGenerator that generates ML-KEM key pairs.
-For the second and third functions, we will implement a KEM that negotiates shared secret keys based on an ML-KEM key pair.
-We will also implement a KeyFactory that converts ML-KEM keys to and from their encodings.
-These implementations will be added to the SunJCE provider.
+For the first function, we will provide an implementation of the [<code class="prettyprint" >KeyPairGenerator</code>] API that generates ML-KEM key pairs.
+For the second and third functions, we will provide an implementation of the [<code class="prettyprint" >KEM</code>] API that negotiates shared secret keys based on an ML-KEM key pair.
+We will also provide an implementation of the [<code class="prettyprint" >KeyFactory</code>] API that converts ML-KEM keys to and from their encodings.

 FIPS 203 specifies three parameter sets for ML-KEM.
-In order of increasing security strength and decreasing performance, these are "ML-KEM-512", "ML-KEM-768", and "ML-KEM-1024".
-These names will also be defined as standard algorithm names for KeyPairGenerator, KeyFactory, and KEM.
-We will refer to these names as parameter set names in the rest of this proposal.
+In order of increasing security strength and decreasing performance, they are named "ML-KEM-512", "ML-KEM-768", and "ML-KEM-1024".
+These parameter-set names will also be defined as standard algorithm names for the KeyPairGenerator, KEM, and KeyFactory APIs, and, further, will be represented by the new [<code class="prettyprint" >NamedParameterSpec</code>] constants ML_KEM_512, ML_KEM_768, and ML_KEM_1024.

 KeyPairGenerator g = KeyPairGenerator.getInstance("ML-KEM");